Working out how many electorates there should be

 • 67,582 people for the Māori electorates.

-The boundaries of eight South Island general electorates, eleven North Island general electorates and three Māori electorates will have to change as there are either too many or too few people living in those areas.
+The boundaries of eight South Island general electorates, eleven North Island general electorates and three Māori electorates had to change as there were either too many or too few people living in those areas.

 Find out more about the Government Statistician’s report on the Stats NZ website

-The Representation Commission will use the Government Statistician’s report to conduct the boundary review.
+The Representation Commission used the Government Statistician’s report to conduct the boundary review.

 What happens in a boundary review?